 Van Tuyl Family Office from the automotive industry

 The Van Tuyl family has a long history with the automotive industry, starting with a dealership in 1955 and growing since then to becoming the first dealership company in America offering not only cars but insurance and service contracts.
-Their business was later acquired in 2014 by Warren Buffet’s company in a $ 4.1B, renaming it to Berkshire Hathaway Automotive.
+Their business was later acquired in 2014 by Warren Buffet’s company in a $ 4.1B deal, later renaming it to Berkshire Hathaway Automotive.

 Van Tuyl Companies (VTC) is a U.S.-based family office investment firm with deep experience in the automotive sector.
 VTC takes a people-first approach to investments and engages in a broad range of investment and partnership activities.
 VTC invests in companies in a number of industries, including automotive technology, dealerships and automotive aftermarket, specialty commercial and technology-enabled services, and consumer products.